redis/redis-doc/topics/pubsub.md

 active.
 This number is actually the total number of channels and patterns the client is still subscribed to.
-So the client will exit the Pub/Sub state only when this count drops to zero as a result of unsubscription from all the channels and patterns.
+So the client will exit the Pub/Sub state only when this count drops to zero as a result of unsubscribing from all the channels and patterns.

 ## Programming example